The bad news is a part of our lives.

 Abraham Miller eloquently coined these words; “a man begins to die when he ceases to expect anything from tomorrow.

-True hope is found in Christ.
+True hope is permanent.

 Biblical hope is the single most powerful force in the earth.